Skip to main content

 Operation Types

-• FindAll - Retrieve all records
+• FindAll - Retrieve all records in a collection

 • TextSearch - Full-text search